velovix/blog/content/post/lgpl-gpl-license-compliance-with-pyinstaller.md

 One important thing to know is that this code _must be run before your LGPL dependency is imported anywhere else_.
 This is because modules in Python are singletons.
-No matter how many times a module is imported in a project, the initialization of the model only happens once and we need to make sure it happens while our custom meta path loader is active.
+No matter how many times a module is imported in a project, the initialization of the module only happens once and we need to make sure it happens while our custom meta path loader is active.
 The benefit to this is that your LGPL dependency can be imported normally everywhere else in your project after this initial import.